Relangi (actor): Early life

 Relangi was born in the village of Ravulapalem in the East Godavari district in Madras State (now Andhra Pradesh).
 He was a professional Harikatha performer and also an expert Harmonium player.
 He grew up in Kakinada; however, he didn't show interest in education due to his passion for acting.

 Career

 Relangi started his initial career acting in stage and folk theatre and also took female roles in stage theatre.
 He started his film career by playing a Vidushaka (Jester) role in his first Telugu film Sri Krishna Tulabharam in 1935 under the direction of C. Pullayya.
 Later on, he assisted Pullayya as a Production Manager until he got a major break with the film Gollabhama released in 1947.
 Subsequently, he played a comedic role in Vindhyarani (1948), which was a big hit.
 He was a regular face in all the movies made under the Vijaya Films banner from 1950.
 He grew so popular that he was given a chance to play a comedic hero role in Pakka inti Ammayi in 1953 under Pullayya opposite Anjali Devi.

+As a comedic actor, he was quite popular when partnered with actress Girija, actress Suryakantham, and another comedian actor, Ramana Reddy.
+These combinations were repeated for several hit movies in Telugu.
+Some of the well-known movies in which Relangi acted are shown below.